escobard/Weather-Application-React/README.md

 This repository contains all the files for the Capstone project of the [Udacity - Senior Web Developer Nanodegree - By Google](https://www.udacity.com/course/senior-web-developer-nanodegree-by-google--nd802) course with [Udacity](https://www.udacity.com/).

 ## Project Criteria

+This application was created as a Weather Forecast application, with special focus on responsive display, proper form input usage, offline functionality, accessibility, scalable / reusable components, home screen installation, asynchronous requests, geolocation, and various gooogle APIs.

-This application must meet the following criteria:
+The application must meet the following criteria:

 - Responsive - App is equally functional on mobile and dektop.
 - Inputs - All form inputs have appropriate types, labels, placeholders and validators.